Prototype-Fund-Hardware/LibreWater/README.md

 The [process of the rain](https://upload.wikimedia.org/wikipedia/commons/b/b1/Diagram_of_the_Water_Cycle.jpg) in a box with energy recovery.

 Water is evaporated to clean steam and condensed again on an array of metal plates:
 Creating highly pure water from almost any water source without the need for special filters.  #nofilter
+The heat from the condensation process is recovered (Img.04) and heating the next saltwater film for evaporation.

 -> Check out a short video of the running Module [here](LINK).